Limvot/kraken/README.md

 koka_bench: Licensed under Apache-2.0, as they are derived from the benchmarks of the Koka project, see the readme and license in koka_bench for more, or https://github.com/koka-lang/koka for the source project.

-Kraken (everything else besides the benchmarks in koka_bench) Licensed under
+Kraken (everything else besides the benchmarks in koka_bench, and Recursive/CodeJar/Highlight.js in website/) Licensed under
 SPDX-License-Identifier: BSD-2-Clause-Patent

 Note: This license is designed to provide: a) a simple permissive license; b) that is compatible with the GNU General Public License (GPL), version 2; and c) which also has an express patent grant included.